MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/pci/dsd-for-pcie-root-ports.md

 ## Identifying externally exposed PCIe Root Ports

-This ACPI object allows the operating system to identify externally exposed PCIe hierarchies (e.g. Thunderbolt™).
+This ACPI object enables the operating system to identify externally exposed PCIe hierarchies, such as Thunderbolt.
 This object must be implemented in the Root Port ACPI device scope.

-Note: On systems shipping with Windows 10 1803, this should only be implemented on PCIe Root Ports of Thunderbolt™ hierarchies.
+Note: On systems shipping with Windows 10, version 1803, this object should only be implemented on PCIe Root Ports of Thunderbolt hierarchies.

 ```ASL
 Name (_DSD, Package () {